 Domain Centric Architectures

-Examples are Onion, Hexagonal and Clean architecture.
+Examples are Onion, Hexagonal, Ports and Adapter and Clean architecture.

 Domain-centric (or domain-driven) architectures place the business domain - its concepts, rules, and language - at the core of the software design.
 Rather than starting from technical layers (UI, database, etc.), development revolves around domain models that capture the essential business logic.